Gabbar Singh (film)

-Gabbar Singh is a 2012 Indian Telugu-language action comedy film directed by Harish Shankar.
-The film is a remake of the 2010 Hindi film Dabangg and stars Pawan Kalyan and Shruti Haasan.
-The plot follows a police officer who embarks on a mission to take down a corrupt politician.
+Gabbar Singh is a 2012 Indian Telugu-language masala film directed by Harish Shankar.
+It is a remake of the 2010 Hindi film Dabangg.
+The film stars Pawan Kalyan and Shruti Haasan.
 Devi Sri Prasad composed the film's music and Jayanan Vincent was the cinematographer.
+The plot follows Venkataratnam Naidu, a police officer who, inspired by a film character, adopts the name Gabbar Singh.
+Posted in a village, he faces off against a local thug aspiring to join politics who manipulates his half-brother.
+Gabbar Singh embarks on a mission to dismantle the thug's corrupt political ambitions and restore justice.

-Made on a budget of ₹30 crore, the film was formally launched on 18 August 2011 at Hyderabad with shooting primarily held at Pollachi.
-It was released on 11 May 2012 and was declared a blockbuster, grossing around 150 crore worldwide, becoming one of the highest-grossing South Indian films of all time.
-Kalyan won the Filmfare Award for Best Actor – Telugu award at the 59th Filmfare Awards South.
+Made on a budget of ₹30 crore, the film was formally launched on 18 August 2011 at Hyderabad with shooting primarily held in Pollachi district.
+The film grossed around ₹150 crore worldwide, becoming the 2nd highest-grossing Telugu film at the time, emerging as the highest-grossing Telugu film of the year.

+Kalyan's performance was acclaimed for its charisma and energy, blending mass appeal with comedy, earning him the Filmfare Award for Best Actor – Telugu, the SIIMA Award for Best Actor – Telugu, a CineMAA Award, among other accolades.
 A sequel, Sardaar Gabbar Singh, was released in 2016.